Tidal-Wave/bxSlider/README.md

 Feature Rich [jQuery](http://jquery.com/) plugin that lets you create touch enabled sliders.

-### Please consider that the project is still in beta.
+### Please understand that this project is still in beta.

 The current status of the milestones can be found [here](https://github.com/Tidal-Wave/bxSlider/milestones).